-As one of emerging technologies, DLT is bringing more and more innovative solutions for various industries, such as finance, communication, identity authentication, etc. Based on the technical advantages, including (i) distributed data consistency, (ii) preventing data tampering, and (iii) supporting multiparty trusted data sharing, DLT can help to develop reliable and distributed global telecommunication devices information sharing infrastructure and assist in forming international cooperation alliance to combating telecommunication/ICT devices theft.
+As one of emerging technologies, DLT is bringing more and more innovative solutions for various industries, such as finance, communication, identity authentication, etc. Based on the technical advantages, including (i) distributed data consistency, (ii) preventing data tampering, and (iii) supporting multiparty trusted data sharing, DLT can help to develop reliable and distributed global telecommunication devices information sharing infrastructure to combating telecommunication/ICT devices theft.